open-neuromorphic/snn-book/sections/1_2_1_point-neurons.md

 (chapter:point-neurons)=
 # Point Neuron Models
-### Point Spiking Neuron Models

-**Point spiking neurons** are minimalistic neuron models that use simplified electro-mathematical equations to mimic the spike generation, voltage reset, and refractory state behaviour of biological neurons; they conveniently ignore to model the ionic channels, axial conductance, axonal propagation of spike/action-potential, etc., basically anything that relates to the spatial form of a biological neuron.
-Common examples of point spikting neurons are *Integrate & Fire*, *Leaky Integrate & Fire*, and *Resonate & Fire* neuron models.
+**Point Neurons Models** are minimalistic spiking neuron models that use simplified electro-mathematical equations to mimic the spike generation, voltage reset, and refractory state behaviour of biological neurons; they conveniently ignore to model the ionic channels, axial conductance, axonal propagation of spike/action-potential, etc., basically anything that relates to the spatial form of a biological neuron.
+Common examples of point spikting neurons are *Integrate & Fire*, *Leaky Integrate & Fire*, and *Resonate & Fire* spiking neuron models.
+We explain each of these three point nueron models below, along with their code examples.
+We highly encourage you to play with their different hyper-parameter settings, and observe/analyse their spiking behaviour.

-#### Integrate & Fire neuron model
+## Integrate & Fire Neuron

-**Integrate & Fire** (IF) neuron model is the simplest of all the spiking neuron models -- by virtue of which, it's dynamic behaviour is also quite limited.
+**Integrate & Fire** (**IF**) neuron model is the simplest of all the spiking neuron models -- by virtue of which, it's dynamic behaviour is also quite limited.
 An IF neuron, as the name goes, (at the very least) *integrates* the incoming/input spikes into its *non-decaying* membrane potential/voltage, followed by generating an output spike when its voltage reaches/crosses the set voltage threshold; whether or not it undergoes through a refractory state, is dependent on the subjective implementation.
-Following is the *continuous-time* equation of an IF neuron:
+Following is the *continuous-time* equation of an IF neuron relating its voltage $V(t)$ and current $I(t)$.

 ```{math}
 :label: eq:continuous-if
 C\frac{dV(t)}{dt} = I(t)
 ```

-Note the inherent temporality in $t$.
+Note the inherent temporality in $V(t)$ and $I(t)$ by the virtue of time $t$.
+Here, we subtely note the activation function of an example artificial neuron, say $\texttt{ReLU}$: $max(x, 0)$, where $x\in\mathbb{R}$; as can be seen, there is **no** temporal component in $\texttt{ReLU}$, however, you will that all the spiking neurons are inherently temporal.
+In the later sections, we will present the interesting relation between spiking and artificial neurons.

-To implement an IF neuron on digital systems, i.e., your computer, it is necessary to discretize its continuous-time equations.
+Coming back to the IF neurons, to implement it on digital systems, i.e., your computer, it is necessary to discretize its continuous-time equations.
 Following are the *discrete-time* equations that describe an IF neuron:

 ```{math}
 :label: eq:discrete-if-cur-update